Resources

 Obsidian Tea (Grey Armstrong)

-Focuses on unpacking unconscious bias, cross-cultural communication, in additional to culture formation.
+Focuses on unpacking unconscious bias, cross-cultural communication, in addition to culture training

-Teaches the story of African-American people through immersive Arts programs including instrumental and vocal music, culinary arts and dance.
-Community classes, professional team training, and a project-based set of courses available to primary, secondary and university students are our trifold strategy for achieving a more just society which promotes respect of self and others.
+Teaches the story of African-American people through immersive arts programs, including instrumental and vocal music, culinary arts, and dance.
+Community classes, professional team training, and a project-based set of courses available to primary, secondary and university students are a trifold strategy for achieving a more just society that promotes respect of self and others

 Intangible Roots (Moncell Durden)